sorinmircea/obsidian-forms-plugin/README.md

-# Forms plugin for Obsidian
+# Forms

-Publish beautiful forms and get responses straight to your vault
+Publish beautiful forms and get responses straight to your Obsidian vault

 ## How does it work